uk-gov-mirror/alphagov.dcs-pilot-docs/README.md

 The repository uses [Travis CI](https://travis-ci.com/alphagov/dcs-pilot-docs/) to run a basic pre-commit.
 This ensures that changes do not break the application.

-Before commiting any changes, the contributor should run this command in the application directory:
+Before committing any changes, the contributor should run this command in the application directory:

 ```
 bundle exec middleman build